luhaifeng666/efficient-tools/README.md

 <p align="center">A tool for you to compress images by <a href="https://tinypng.com/">Tiny png API</a>.</p>

-> Before use it, you need to browse to [https://tinypng.com/developers](https://tinypng.com/developers) to get your `API KEY` first!
+> Before using it, you need to browse to [https://tinypng.com/developers](https://tinypng.com/developers) to get your `API KEY` first!

 You can choose any `WebP, JPEG(JPG) or PNG` image to compress it.